scottishgovernment/resources.mygov.scot/digital-talent-development/ddat-profession.md

 (Link to the DDaT common Taxonomy diagram)

-## What are the benefits to my organisation?
+## Benefits of DDaT

+DDaT can bring many benefits to both individual organisations and the government as a whole.

+These include:
--	to recruit and retain DDaT professionals, building a succession pipeline  for the future
+- building a succession pipeline for the future through recruitment and retention of DDaT professionals
--	develop skills and maintain CPD for professionals
+- developing skills and maintaining continuing professional development (CPD) for professionals
--	achieve consistency and professional standards community across government
+- achieving consistency in professional standards across government
--	create a diverse and inclusive organisation through the diversity actions in the Digital Strategy
+- creating a diverse and inclusive organisation through the diversity actions in the Digital Strategy

+## Contact

 **Contact:** [Rob Malpass](mailto:robert.malpass@gov.scot), Head of Digital Talent, or call 0131 244 0061